Yash-Kavaiya/Angular-Flask-Dialogflow-API/README.md

    pip install -r requirements.txt
    ```

-4. Configure your Dialogflow credentials:
+4. Configure your Dialogflow CX credentials:
    - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to your service account key file
-   - Update the `PROJECT_ID` in `app.py` with your Dialogflow project ID
+   - Update the following variables in `app.py`:
+     - `PROJECT_ID`: Your Google Cloud project ID
+     - `LOCATION`: Region where your agent is deployed (e.g., "global", "us-central1")
+     - `AGENT_ID`: Your Dialogflow CX agent ID

 5. Start the Flask server:
    ```